Table of Contents

 4.2 File and Directory Permissions

-4.3 Package Management and Software Installation
+4.3 Package Management and Software Installation - Networking and Security in Linux

 5.1 Configuring Network Settings